- •

 Can you do a day trip from Milos to Naxos?

-No, unfortunately you won’t be able to make a day trip from Milos to Naxos, as the shortest journey time is approximately 3h 30min, and there’s no return ferry on the same day.
+No, unfortunately you won’t be able to make a day trip from Milos to Naxos, as the shortest journey time is 3h 30min.
 On this route, we’d recommend you stay overnight to get the most out of your destination.
-Check out our ferry search and booking system to secure your tickets from Naxos to Milos and start planning your trip!
+Check out our ferry search and booking system to secure your tickets from Naxos to Milos ferry route and start planning your trip!

 Are there overnight ferries from Milos to Naxos?